DevelopmentArc/react-indepth/patterns/the_evolution_of_a_list_component.md

 }
 ```

- Here we have broken out the optional details rendering into a new Component called `Profile`[^1].
-Profile's job is to render out the base layout and then render out our optional details, depeneding of if they are defined or not.
+ Here we have broken out the optional details rendering into a new Component called `Profile`.
+Profile's job is to render out the base layout and then render out our optional details, depending of if they are defined or not[^1].
 We can then update our List code:

  **List.js**